Phuket Land Conversion for Property Buyers: What You Need to Know

 -

-That would be a large plot suitable for a luxury sea view villa or boutique development.
+This would be a generous plot, perfect for a luxury villa or boutique development.

 -